 ViewHD Premium HDMI 4x2 Matrix v1.3 with SPDIF Digital Optical & Hi-Fi Stereo Audio Output (The most versatile HDMI 4x2 Matrix on the market!)

-Attention: The previous model has been discontinued and the 2013 model is here.
+Attention: The previous model has been discontinued and this new model is here.

-Four Major Upgrades / Improvements in the 2013 version:
+Four Major Upgrades / Improvements in the new version:

 1. New Remote Control Unit (sharing with the prosumer 4x2 unit) with Improved Flexibility to support Audio EDID modification.
 (The power button is good ONLY for the prosumer unit.)